yluoc/2dTo3dModel/README.md

 ## Contributing

 Contributions are welcome!
-Please see the individual README files for specific contribution guidelines.
+Please feel free to submit a Pull Request.